VMBlakelock/studiofettle-mind-body-studio/README.md

 Wireframes were created for Desktop and Mobile devices in the first instance as drawings and then recreated using Balsamiq.

 ## Links
- - Home
- - Our Services
- - Join Us
+ - Desktop  - Home / Our Services / Join Us

 The initial idea with the owner was to have a Home page, About/Meet the team page and a Contact us page but during mockup it seemed more